jpacsai/GoogleUdacity_Nanodegree/Nanodegree/Arcade_Game/README.md

 # Arcade Game Project 🐧

-**This project is developed for Google/Udacity Front End Web Development Nanodegree (Project 2).**
+**This project is developed for Google/Udacity Front End Web Development Nanodegree (Project 3).**

 A classic style arcade game where the player has to feed all the baby penguins with fish to win the game while avoiding enemies in the water.

-The aim of the project is to build the game functionalities with the provided the art assets and game engine.
+The aim of the project is to build the game functionalities with the provided art assets and game engine.

 ***